 Swimmer’s ear is an infection of the outer ear canal brought on by a moist environment or trauma to the ear canal.
 The skin of the ear canal is very thin and easily torn.
-Symptoms of swimmer’s ear may include itching, pain, drainage, swelling, redness to ear and face, hearing loss, and swollen lymph nodes.
+Symptoms of a swimmer’s ear may include itching, pain, drainage, swelling, redness to the ear and face, hearing loss, and swollen lymph nodes.

 If someone is prone to swimmer’s ear, here are a few tips to reduce the risk:

 - Avoid inserting anything in the ear canal

 - Keep ears free of excessive wax (this may require cleaning by a physician)